 4. Plan for Financial Factors Outside of a Mortgage

 Buying a home means much more than a mortgage.
-You will also need to financially plan for closing costs at the time of purchase, property taxes on the home, and the necessary insurances you’re going to need.
+You will also need to financially plan for closing costs at the time of purchase, property taxes on the home, and the necessary insurance required.

-For someone who has never purchased a home before these added costs can quickly surmount.
+For someone who has never purchased a home, these added costs can quickly surmount.
+Prepare a budget and account for additional costs accordingly.

 5. Organize Essential Documents